fate-srd/fate-srd-content/docs/markdown/gods-and-monsters-SRD.md

 All mentions of tiers in later sections on boons and geasa refer to your god’s milestone tier, not the positions of your intention tokens.

-If you need a quick reference on intention during play, read <span>Intention in 30 Seconds</span>.
+If you need a quick reference on intention during play, read Intention in 30 Seconds.

 ## Intention and Power